abpanic/Mastering-JavaScript/README.md

 ## Introduction

 **Congratulations** on deciding to participate in Mastering JavaScript programming challenge.
 In this challenge you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.
 In the end of the challenge you will get a Mastering JavaScript programming challenge completion certificate.
-In case you need help or if you would like to help others you may join the [telegram group](https://t.me/ThirtyLessonsOfJavaScript).

 **A Mastering JavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 JavaScript is the language of the web.
 I enjoy using and teaching JavaScript and I hope you will do so too.